cosmos/cosmos-sdk/docs/spec/ibc/channels-and-packets.md

 **tail** &#8658; **i**
 > return _q<sub>tail</sub>_

-#### 3.1.3 Channel
+#### 3.2.4 Channel

 We introduce the abstraction of an IBC _channel_: a set of the required packet queues to facilitate ordered bidirectional communication between two blockchains _A_ and _B_.
 An IBC connection, as defined earlier, can have any number of associated channels.
 IBC connections handle header initialization & updates.
-All IBC channels use the same connection, but implement independent queues, so have independent ordering guarantees.
+All IBC channels use the same connection, but implement independent queues and thus independent ordering guarantees.

 An IBC channel consists of four distinct queues, two on each chain: